yvonnefroehlich/SplitLab-TemporalAlignment/README.md

   - bandpass filter: 0.020 (lower corner), 0.20 Hz or 0.15 Hz (upper corner)
   - phase: SKS

-**3) Compare your result / diagnostic plot with the provided diagnostic plots**
+**3) Compare your result / _SplitLab_ diagnostic plot with the provided diagnostic plots**
   - folder `02_SL_diagnosticplots`
-  - shape of the N-E / Q-T particle motion (linar or elliptic)
+  - shape of the E-N particle motion (linar or elliptic)
-  - signal on the T component (no or yes)
+  - phase-related signal on the T component (no or yes)

-### Details on earthquake and traces
+### Details on earthquakes and traces

 <details><summary>click for more information</summary>
 <p>